surfly/docs/tutorial/chapter1.md

 Finally, we'd also like to be able to continue chatting with our clients in a Surfly session.
 In our application, we were using Zopim prior to integrating Surfly.

-First, we need to remove Surfly's default chat box by adding the 'docked_only' option to the session settings of the page we wish to add Zopim to:
+First, we need to remove Surfly's default chat box by adding the 'docked_only' option to the session settings:

 ``` javascript
 var settings={widgetkey:'**your api key**', docked_only: true};